top of page

 M E T H O D O L O G Y

-The purpose of this project was to develop an accessible play-based tool that engages multiple disciplines in designing structural outcomes with low-carbon soil-based mixtures serving as pre-applied building materials.
-The intention of integrating a playful methodology was to engage a broader user-base in designing with natural materials within a publicly accessible computational tool.
-Through the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology, a downscaled virtual space was created to inform users on sustainable data-driven decisions by integrating a computational play feedback system with the pedagogy of design technology.
+This project aimed to develop an accessible tool that bridges disciplines to design structural solutions using low-carbon, soil-based mixtures as pre-applied building materials.
+By incorporating a play-based approach, the tool engages a broader audience in designing with natural materials through a publicly accessible computational platform.
+Using the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework, a virtual environment was created to integrate computational play with design pedagogy, empowering users to make sustainable, data-driven decisions while enhancing their understanding of design technology.

 Group 121 (1).png